leezhiwei/ArchrVSZombi-CSharpPort/README.md

 ## Any more porting?
 Yes, I intend to try and port this to pure C, both compilable by GCC and other compilers.
 ## Can I contribute?
 Yes, please oh my.
-If you want to help me, shoot me and email or my contact methods.
-I will be sure to get in contact.
+If you want to help me, fork it then push to the main branch.
+I will be doing some checking as well.
+Thanks!